 “Playing golf with this dynamic group of women has been rewarding beyond any measure on many levels.
 Our passion for the game of golf continues while having fun at the same time.
 Many life-long supportive friendships have been forged on the links as we travel to area courses twice a month.
 The Club has a proud 83-year legacy.” —Stephanie Williams, Club President

-The dedication and unveiling ceremony will be held on Tuesday, February 1, 2022, at 11:30 a.m. at the Carroll Park Golf Course in Baltimore, Maryland to kick off Black History Month and highlight the perseverance and legacy of local African American golfers.
+The dedication and unveiling ceremony was held on Tuesday, February 1, 2022, at 11:30 a.m. at the Carroll Park Golf Course in Baltimore, Maryland to kick off Black History Month and highlight the perseverance and legacy of local African American golfers.

-Key elected officials, city administrators, members of Pitch and Putt Golf Club, the Baltimore Municipal Golf Corporation Board, and members of the Carroll Park community will celebrate this momentous occasion.
+Key elected officials, city administrators, Pitch and Putt Golf Club members, the Baltimore Municipal Golf Corporation Board, and members of the Carroll Park community celebrated this momentous occasion.

-A free celebratory virtual program will be broadcasted online on February 15, 2022.
+A free celebratory virtual program was broadcasted online on February 15, 2022.